JonahKF/odin-formValidation/README.md

-# template
+# JavaScript Form Validation

+HTML form validated in real-time using JavaScript.
-Template repo for The Odin Project lessons.
-Created during the "Revisiting Webpack" lesson.
+Made for The Odin Project's "Form Validation with JavaScript" lesson.